 The climbing in Elizabeth Furnace consists of two areas: Buzzard Rocks and Talking Headwall.
 Even though the crags are visible from each other, they offer two very different styles.

 If you’re looking for sport climbing similar to a gym, head to Talking Headwall.
-But if you’re apt for adventure, Buzzard Rocks is worth your time.
+But if you’re apt for adventure, Buzzards is worth your time.

 - Spelunker’s Frozen Custard & Cavern Burgers